 MPA Research Report projects that involve opinion interviews or survey work generally require review by Western's Research Ethics Board.
 Ethics applications are managed and your reviewed through Western’s Research Ethics Manager (WREM) platform.
-Below you will find several documents to assist you and your supervisor in determining whether your project will require ethics review, and if so, how you can go about this process.
+The documents and websites listed below will assist you and your supervisor in determining whether your project will require ethics review, and if so, how you can go about this process.

 Below are two completed and approved ethics submissions forms from MPA Research Report projects submitted through the old ROMEO platform, which was discontinued in September 2017.
 Since you will be using the WREM system, your application will look different, but you will be asked similar questions and will need to provide similar documentation.
 Our thanks to Dimitra Kasimos and David Taylor for allowing us to post these.
 Dimitra’s project involved a survey, whereas David used interviews.
 NOTE that changes made by both students from the initial to the final version of their ethics submissions have been left visible for your reference.
 You can review these documents for ideas about wording and content, but you will need to tailor your application to your specific project.